mhtjsh/covid19-scRNAseq-Tcell-analysis/README.md

 3.  **Dimensionality Reduction & Clustering:** PCA and UMAP for visualization, followed by graph-based clustering to identify distinct cell populations.

 4.  **Differential Gene Expression & Functional Analysis:** Identification of DEGs between conditions and clusters, followed by Gene Ontology (GO) and pathway analysis to determine their biological significance.

+### **Results & Discussion**

+The analysis successfully identified significant differences between the immune cell profiles of healthy donors and convalescent COVID-19 patients.
+The following sections detail the progressive steps of dimensionality reduction, visualization, and functional interpretation.

+#### **Principal Component Analysis (PCA) and Dimensionality**

+After data integration, Principal Component Analysis (PCA) was performed to reduce the high-dimensional gene expression data into its most significant components of variation.

+The **elbow plot** below visualizes the standard deviation of each principal component (PC).
+We use this plot to select the number of significant PCs to include in downstream analysis, typically choosing the point where the variance explained begins to plateau (the "elbow").
+This ensures we capture the majority of the biological signal while excluding technical noise present in higher-dimension PCs.